learn-co-curriculum/react-hooks-use-effect/README.md

 - A **component** is a function that takes in **props** and returns **JSX**
-- When we call `ReactDOM.render` and pass in our components, it will **render** all of our components by calling the our component functions, passing down props, and building the DOM elements out of our components' JSX
+- When we call `ReactDOM.render` and pass in our components, it will **render** all of our components by calling our component functions, passing down props, and building the DOM elements out of our components' JSX
 - When a component's **state** is updated by calling the `setState` function, that component will **re-render**, along with all of its children